chintal/toolchains/msp430-gcc-ti.md

     # load <filename> may also work
     # Reset the device by reconnecting to the target.
+    # Note that this isn't equivalent to a power on reset.
+General RAM is not
+    # cleared. .bss may or may not be cleared (haven't checked).

     (gdb) target remote :55000
     A program is being debugged already.
 Kill it? (y or n) y